A-ZtCode/LipRead/README.md

 # LipRead

 ## Overview
 LipRead is a cutting-edge Deep Learning model developed to perform accurate lip reading.
-The project leverages Python and TensorFlow, demonstrating the potential of neural networks in interpreting visual speech data.
+The project uses Python and TensorFlow, demonstrating the potential of neural networks in interpreting visual speech data.

 ## Installation
 To get started with LipRead, clone the repository and explore the LipRead.ipynb notebook and install the required dependencies listed in the notebook.